DannyJonak/odin-recipes/README.md

 # odin-recipes

-First page made with html and css, to practice concepts learned through the odin project.
+First page made with html and css.<br />
+Intended to practice concepts learned through the odin project.